px2195/SCUnderlight/README.md

 # SCUnderlight
 Clouds with red Skycentrism underlight.
-Particle/Procedural mixed, also Blender 2.79.
+Particle/Procedural mixed, **also** CLASSIC INTERNAL RENDERER to the Blender 2.79 version, that is also beautiful.